 Supplier Code of Conduct

 In addition to organizational requirements and anchoring the compliance topic within the respective organization, the Code also contains certain requirements relating to human rights and working conditions, responsibility for the environment, integrity in business dealings, export controls, and handling data from third parties.
 Suppliers are instructed to report any breaches of the Code to ANDRITZ without delay.
 Depending on the severity of the violation, the measures implemented may go as far as ending the business relationship.
-In future, it is planned to include a check on compliance with the requirements as part of a quality audit.
-In addition, online training is to be provided.
+In future, online training is to be provided.

 As a globally operating Group, ANDRITZ is subject to certain general and industry-specific risks.
 ANDRITZ has made it a priority to leverage measures of active risk management related to the nature of the industries and business transactions in which the company engages.
 A management steering committee focuses on the identification of major risks and the implementation of counter-measures if necessary.